 After earning her BA in Anthropology from the University of California, Santa Cruz , Kaely joined Far Western as a staff archaeologist in 2009.

-Kaely currently serves as our Data Assets Manager, overseeing the transcribing, organizing, and finalizing of records search and field-collected data as efficiently as possible, while upholding high technical and editorial standards.
+Kaely currently serves as our Data Management Director, overseeing the transcribing, organizing, and finalizing of records search and field-collected data as efficiently as possible, while upholding high technical and editorial standards.
 Her experience in cultural resources management includes archaeological survey, excavation, database management, pre- and post-field data management, and report support.

 She also serves as the Assistant Editor of the Journal of California and Great Basin Anthropology since 2013, and is the coordinator of the Far Western Occasional Speaker Series.